Bill-Fu/Research-in-HongKong/README.md

 # Research-in-HongKong
-This repository record my research experience in Hong Kong
+This repository record my research work in Hong Kong